 Any work of authorship, invention, or other creation ("Development") created by a colleague during the scope of the colleague's employment with HCA Healthcare shall be considered the property of HCA Healthcare, including any patent, trademark, copyright, trade secret or other intellectual property right in the Development.
 Whether something is developed during the scope of a colleague's employment depends on a number of factors, including:

-the nature of the colleague's work,

-whether the development is related to HCA Healthcare's business, whether the colleague was directed to produce the development as part of the colleague's work, whether the colleague utilized HCA Healthcare intellectual property or resources at least in part to make the development, and whether the colleague created the development while being paid by HCA Healthcare.
+- the nature of the colleague's work, - whether the Development is related to HCA Healthcare's business, - whether the colleague was directed to produce the Development as part of the colleague's work, - whether the colleague utilized HCA Healthcare intellectual property or resources at least in part to make the Development, and - whether the colleague created the Development while being paid by HCA Healthcare.

-If any development created is copyrightable or patentable, then it will be considered a "Work for Hire" under the United States Copyright Act, with HCA Healthcare being considered to be the author and owner of such work.
+If any Development created is copyrightable or patentable, then it will be considered a "Work for Hire" under the United States Copyright Act, with HCA Healthcare being considered to be the author and owner of such work.

-When creating developments for HCA Healthcare, colleagues shall respect the intellectual property rights of others.
-Any works or inventions created by colleagues prior to employment by HCA Healthcare shall be disclosed to HCA Healthcare upon commencement of employment, and management and Legal Department approval shall be obtained prior to any use of these works or inventions in a development for HCA Healthcare.
+When creating Developments for HCA Healthcare, colleagues shall respect the intellectual property rights of others.
+Any works or inventions created by colleagues prior to employment by HCA Healthcare shall be disclosed to HCA Healthcare upon commencement of employment, and management and Legal Department approval shall be obtained prior to any use of these works or inventions in a Development for HCA Healthcare.

 By acknowledging this Code of Conduct, a colleague specifically agrees to be bound by these provisions of the Code of Conduct.
-As such, the acknowledgment serves as an assignment by the named colleague to HCA Healthcare of all right, title, and interest in all developments created by the colleague within the scope of his or her employment, as well as an appointment of the secretary for HCA Healthcare as the colleague's attorney-in-fact to execute documents on his or her behalf for the foregoing purposes.
-Colleagues shall assist HCA Healthcare in obtaining and enforcing intellectual property rights in their developments, while employed by HCA Healthcare and after termination of employment.
+As such, the acknowledgment serves as an assignment by the named colleague to HCA Healthcare of all right, title, and interest in all Developments created by the colleague within the scope of their employment, as well as an appointment of the Secretary for HCA Healthcare as the colleague's attorney-in-fact to execute documents on their behalf for the foregoing purposes.
+Colleagues shall assist HCA Healthcare in obtaining and enforcing intellectual property rights in their Developments, while employed by HCA Healthcare and after termination of employment.